Skip to content

 What changed with Southwest in 2026?

-Two major changes effective in 2026: (1) Assigned seating launched January 27, 2026, ending Southwest's iconic open-seating/A-B-C boarding group model that operated for decades.
+Three major changes in 2026: (1) Assigned seating launched January 27, 2026, ending Southwest's open-seating model that operated for decades.
 Travelers now select seats at booking similar to other US airlines.
-(2) Bags Fly Free ends for new bookings effective April 9, 2026, with $45 first checked bag / $55 second checked bag added to most fare classes.
-Wanna Get Away Plus (WGA+) and Business Select fares continue to include 1 free checked bag; Anytime includes 2.
-WGA cheapest fare no longer includes free bags.
-These changes resulted from Elliott Investment Management's October 2024 board overhaul and ongoing operational restructuring.
+(2) The same January 27, 2026 overhaul renamed the four fares to Basic, Choice, Choice Preferred, and Choice Extra.
+(3) Bags Fly Free ended, with $45 first checked bag / $55 second checked bag for tickets booked on or after April 9, 2026.
+Only Choice Extra (formerly Business Select) and Rapid Rewards A-List Preferred members get 2 free checked bags; credit cardmembers get the first bag free.
+These changes followed Elliott Investment Management's October 2024 board overhaul.

-Is WGA+ worth the upgrade from Wanna Get Away?
+Is Choice (formerly WGA+) worth the upgrade from Basic?

-Does Wanna Get Away Plus include a free bag after April 2026?
+Does Choice (formerly Wanna Get Away Plus) include a free bag?

 How does Southwest assigned seating work in 2026?

-When does Wanna Get Away Plus make sense?
+When does Choice (formerly Wanna Get Away Plus) make sense?

 C